Elringtons has the experience and special expertise to assist property owners and developers alike.

 Wind farms have the ability to produce clean energy, generate jobs and income and have minimal environmental impacts when appropriately located.
 They can also generate income for the owners of the land upon which they are constructed.

-In 2017, Australia’s wind farms produced 33.8 per cent of the country’s clean energy and supplied 5.7 per cent of Australia’s overall electricity.
-For the first time ever, 2017 saw wind contribute an almost identical amount of Australian electricity as hydro energy..
+In 2018, Australia’s wind farms produced 33.5 per cent of the country’s clean energy and supplied 7.1 per cent of Australia’s overall electricity.
+Over 850 MW of wind energy was installed in 2018, making it the best ever year for installed wind farm capacity..

 Elringtons has assisted property owners both alone and for the purposes of group representation in the following significant wind farm developments: